-Are Blac Chyna & Tyga Spark Reunion Rumors As They Party Together In NYC
+Blac Chyna & Tyga Spark Reunion Rumors As They Party Together In NYC

 Are Blac Chyna and Tyga back together?
-The former couple were spotted hitting the town in NYC together over the weekend.
+The former couple was spotted hitting the town in NYC together over the weekend.

-According to an August 20 report by TMZ, Blac Chyna and her former boyfriend, Tyga, were seen hitting up all of the same places, and even shared a meal together on Sunday night.
+According to an August 20 report by TMZ, Blac Chyna and her former boyfriend, Tyga, were seen hitting up all of the same places and even shared a meal together on Sunday night.
 The pair, who have one son together, King Cairo, stepped out in New York City for a night of dining and partying together.

-The outlet reports that the pair dined at hot spot Catch NYC in the trendy meatpacking district on Sunday, and then hit up the Marquee New York nightclub, where they partied together until the early hours of morning.
+The outlet reports that the pair dined at hotspot Catch NYC in the trendy meatpacking district on Sunday, and then hit up the Marquee New York nightclub, where they partied together until the early hours of the morning.

-Both Black Chyna and Tyga are in New York City for the MTV Video Music Awards on Monday night.
+Both Blac Chyna and Tyga are in New York City for the MTV Video Music Awards on Monday night.
 The former couple will both be attendance at the show, but it is unclear whether or not they will sit together.

 Meanwhile, there could be some very awkward run ins for Tyga’s ex-girlfriend Kylie Jenner during the event.
 According to a previous report by the Inquisitr, Kylie will accompany her baby daddy, rapper Travis Scott, to the show, and the two will be seated right behind Nicki Minaj.
 Just hours ago, Nicki called out Travis for using his relationship with Jenner and their baby girl, Stormi Webster, to skyrocket his new album, Astroworld, to the number one spot over her album.